 Known as the American coneflower, echinacea has been widely used by Native Americans hundreds of years prior to the European colonization.
-The herb continues to be used as an immune system builder, combating symptoms that are often associated with the flu and colds.
+The herb continues to be used as an immune system builder.
+Specifically, combating symptoms that are associated with the flu and colds.

 Echinacea is effective due to several properties comprising the herb.
 For one, it holds antioxidant properties due to the high level of phenols.
 Phenols are found in most plants and protect the plant from infections and UV radiation.

-Another reason that echinacea is effective is that it contains a plethora of active substances which exhibit anti-microbial and antioxidant properties, both excellent in maintaining immune health.
-It also contains alkamides which also promote a healthy immune system.
+Another reason that echinacea is effective is that it contains a many active substances which exhibit anti-microbial and antioxidant properties.
+Both properties are important for maintaining immune health.
+It also contains alkamides.
+Alkamides promote a healthy immune system.

 Echinacea can be consumed orally in either tablet or liquid form.
-People will typically take tablet form at the beginning of cold systems, although the liquid form can be beneficial to curing viral infections in the mucous found on the back of the throat.
+People will typically take tablet form at the beginning of cold symptoms.
+The liquid form can be beneficial to curing viral infections in the mucous found on the back of the throat.
 Echinacea tea has also been used.

 What are the benefits of echinacea?

 A study by the University of Connecticut, school of pharmacy, studied the echinacea benefits when used to treat colds and the flu.
-The study concluded that by taking it as a preventative reduced the risk of catching a cold by 58%.
-The study also proved that if echinacea was taken at the onslaught of first symptoms, a colds total infection period was reduced by 1.4 days.
+The study concluded that taking it as a preventative reduced the risk of catching a cold by 58%.
+It also found that if echinacea was taken at the onslaught of first symptoms, a colds total infection period was reduced by 1.4 days.